inedumozey/check/README.md

 ## "mo_checkers.js

-_Just to preserve time for other stuff...;_
+_Just to save time for other stuff...;_

 ## Description
 "mo_checkers.js is a package that contains functions that check some conditions just to preserve time for other stuff.
-Most time you do not have to waste your time to code some simple stuff when you can just call a function to do the tasknfor you.

 * _You don't just have the ample time..._